 - 10-11 foot lengthways

-- A plush, flat deck pad that covers up to three-fourths of the board surface
+- Plush, flat deck pad to cover up to three-fourths of the surface

-- A flat strap handle with a removable handgrip cover
+- Flat strap handle with a removable handgrip cover

 SUP for Fishing

 - Dry storage bag

 - Most people take a cool box (or fishing box)